Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 state of the library as a reference point and propose improvements based on that.

-### 🧑‍🎨 Unify UI/UX of the product
+### 🥳 Unify UI/UX of the product

-> Users of your product will subconsciously learn its UX patterns and apply it
-> to other parts of the product.
-When these patterns match, the user is effective
+**Users of your product will subconsciously learn its UX patterns and apply it to other parts of the product.
+When these patterns match, the user is effective and happy.**
-> and happy.

 A widely adopted component library is the best way to get there.